- Power from 4.5V-14V DC voltage

 Some great stats about the MAX9744

 Each order comes with one MAX9744 breakout board with all surface-mount parts fully assembled and tested.
 We also include 3 x 2pin and 1 x 3pin terminal blocks, a 470uF power filter capacitor and 1KΩ trim pot.
-To use this board, a little soldering is required to attach the terminal blocks and other components, but its fairly easy and expect it should take less than 15 minutes.Last updated on May 04, 2015 Published on Mar 12, 2014
+To use this board, a little soldering is required to attach the terminal blocks and other components, but its fairly easy and expect it should take less than 15 minutes.This guide was first published on Mar 12, 2014.
+It was last updated on Nov 16, 2018.
+This page (Overview) was last updated on May 04, 2015.